Import & Export GIS Data

 Exporting from Lokate

-When exporting, Lokate shows the File Exporter sheet which presents a number of targets where to direct your files.
+When exporting, Lokate shows the File Exporter sheet which presents a number of targets where to direct your export file.
 This is specific to the Apple iPhone environment, more information how this works is best obtained from Apple.

-To import to SARTopo, save the export to a file on your phone.
-Then, in SARTopo open your map, select import, navigate to the saved file and select it.
-Press import and use SARtopo to determine which elements from the exported file you want to import.
+To import into CalTopo, you must save the file first locally on your iPhone or in the cloud as CalTopo does not support direct imports.
+Then, in CalTopo open your map, select import, navigate to the saved file and select it.
+Press import and use CalTopo options to determine which elements from the exported file you want to import.